Windows 11 KB5071417 update stuck

 Note: If the files can’t be deleted because they’re in use, you’ll need to restart your PC.
 Turn off the two Windows Update services and then try to delete the files again.

-• Again, open Windows services and restart the services (Windows update, BITS) that you previously stopped. or use the command net start wuauserv and net start bits to bring up these services.
+• Again, open Windows Services and restart the services you previously stopped (Windows Update and BITS). or use the command net start wuauserv and net start bits to bring up these services.

 Run Windows Update troubleshooter

-After clearing Buggy update files, simply run the Windows update troubleshooter to check and fix any other problems preventing the Windows update from downloading and installing.
+After clearing the Buggy update files, run the Windows Update troubleshooter to check and resolve any other issues preventing Windows updates from downloading and installing.
 To run the update troubleshooter.

 Microsoftg developed windows update troubleshooter program(opens in new tab) specifically to help you fix a stuck Windows update issue